 She formulated a plan.
 I need to find Mrs. umm…Watson?
 Hank's last name was Watson, but did Jill's mother take his name?
 He was her last husband as far as I know.
 I can't ask Jill.
 She'd go off the deep end if she knew I was trying to locate her mother.
 Jill said she has a substance-abuse problem, might as well start with the hospitals and detox facilities.

 She scanned the yellow pages, starting with the local hospitals.
 Morning gave way to lunchtime before she hit upon something.
 A nurse at the rehab center recalled a patient by the name of Watson being released about a month earlier.
 Though not sure where the person went, she remembered something about a nursing home.
 She called every nursing home in the directory.
 Finally, a hit!
-Evergreen Pines had a patient there by the name of Helen Watson.
+Evergreen Pines had a patient by the name of Helen Watson.
 They told her not to wait too long if she planned to visit, as Mrs. Watson was in frail health.
 She ripped the page from the phone book and headed to the address listed for Evergreen Pines.

 A row of perfectly trimmed pine trees lined the property, the lawns and hedges manicured to perfection.
 She pulled up the drive and parked in the adjacent lot.
 I wish I'd have given more thought to what I'm going to say.
 Hello Mrs. Watson.
 My name is Darci Miller, and in case you're not aware, your daughter is in jail for murder.
 And she hates you.
 Yeah, great opening Darci.